How was our lonely daughter coping? She was meeting Mr Big I Am, behind everybody’s back.

-We felt sorry for her, invited her out; join our table for four and make it five, a meal at a pub on a Saturday night.
+We felt sorry for Laura.
+We invited her out to join our table for four and make it five.
+A meal at a pub on a Saturday night.

 Yes, she was up for that.

-Husband and I arrived at her house to collect Bella; she was not there.
-Her parking slot was missing her car.
+Husband and I arrived at her house to collect Laura.
+She was not there.
+Her car was not parked in its slot.

-We rang her–she’d be ten minutes–running late, we waited.
+We rang her: she’d be ten minutes.
+We waited.

-She zoomed into the car park, and hit the brakes.
+Laura zoomed into the car park, and hit the brakes.
 She jumped into my car.
-I lectured on careful driving; Husband lectured on tardiness.
+I lectured her on careful driving; Husband lectured on tardiness.

-Bella wittered on about a friend she had visited, the reason for not being home.
+Laura tattled on about a friend she had visited, the reason for being late.
 This friend was having relationship problems.
 ‘Well, you’d know all about that,’ I sneered.
-Bella’s speech was slow, not slurred.
-She expressed she was tired as being the reason for that.
+Laura’s speech was slow, not slurred.
+The reason for that she expressed as being tired.

-We joined our dinner mates in the snug warmth of the pub, ordered a meal, ordered some wine.
+We joined our dinner mates in the snug warmth of the pub, ordered a meal and ordered some wine.

 After gulping one glass of wine, our daughter was drunk.
-Said, this was because she hadn’t eaten, the alcohol went straight to her head.
+Said, this was because she had not eaten, the alcohol went straight to her head.
 Up and down she went to the toilet and back.

-I know today, what I didn’t know then.
+I know today, what I did not know then.

 I know today why she was late.